-On the topic of executor, it is advisable to nominate at least a second back-up, as the nominated person, for whatever reason, may not want to take on the responsibility at the time.
+On the topic of the executor, it is advisable to nominate at least a second backup, as the nominated person, for whatever reason, may not want to take on the responsibility at the time.

-It is also advisable to discuss with your estate lawyer the types of issues that can arise by a disgruntled person who believes they have not been treated fairly in your will.
+It is also advisable to discuss with your estate lawyer the types of issues that can arise from a disgruntled person who believes they have not been treated fairly in your will.

 You can then implement a strategy to limit any disruptive behaviour.